Tuesday, October 7, 2014

 "Both"

-I couldn’t risk such a travesty so I settled for the oldest.
-I suppose there are perks to being the oldest son.
+I couldn't risk such a travesty, so I settled for the oldest.
+There are perks to being the oldest son.

-We entered the area where the passengers prepare to embark on their cruise.
+We entered the area where the passengers prepared to embark on their cruise.
 It was a large entry, much like an airline concourse.
-Once inside the steel, and large windowpane, framed, hanger those large clear glass windows gave all who entered an unobstructed view of the large steel, painted white, ship.
+Once inside the steel and large windowpane, framed hangers, those sizeable clear glass windows gave all who entered an unobstructed view of the large steel, painted white ship.

-Amazing how something so large wasn’t even trying to sink.
+Amazing how something so significant wasn't even trying to sink.
 My son and I pushed our faces against the glass in an attempt to look down at the large rope lines that moored this enormous 900-foot ship.
-I can only imagine the amount of concrete the construction contractor had to pour in order to hold the 70,000-ton behemoth from straying away.
+I can only imagine the concrete the construction contractor had to pour to prevent the 70,000-ton behemoth from straying away.

-I looked over at the line of passengers waiting for their turn and I knew I was in for some heavy negotiating with my son in order to keep him calm in attempt to taper his excitement.
+I looked over at the line of passengers waiting for their turn.
+I knew I was in for some heavy negotiating with my son to keep him calm and taper his excitement.
 That boy wanted to board that ship.
-And he wanted to board it now.
+And he tried to board it now.

-The line of eager people, who they themselves were smiling and laughing, as their own excitement exuded from them, moved steady.
-But Nico and I were still a little ways back from actually entering onto the gangway.
-Nico was unable to standstill for a long period of time, so he kept himself busy by running around the line divider stanchions and knocking off the straps that separated the zigzagging people.
-The stanchions weaved the people into a nice tight package instead of the line forming into a very long conga line.
+The line of eager people, who were smiling and laughing as their excitement exuded, moved steadily.
+But Nico and I were still a few ways back from entering the gangway.
+Nico could not stand still for a long time, so he kept himself busy by running around the line divider stanchions and knocking off the straps that separated the zigzagging people.
+The stanchions weaved the people into an excellent tight package instead of the line forming into a very long conga line.

-With every flick of the strap, the retractable line would hiss, as it wound back in the farthest away stanchion winding mechanism, where it would tuck itself away.
-The plastic end of the nylon seatbelt type strap would clank on the sides of the stanchions giving fair warning to people to move out of the way.
+With every flick of the strap, the retractable line would hiss as it rewound in the farthest away stanchion winding mechanism, where it would tuck itself away.
+The plastic end of the nylon seatbelt-type strap would clank on the sides of the stanchions, giving fair warning to people to move out of the way.

-The strap acted like a whip, and as it slung itself backwards, people standing behind it, would run for cover to avoid being struck.
-I would look back at the person standing behind me and cordially ask them, “Do you mind holding my place?
-I’m going to make my son walk the plank.”
+The strap acted like a whip, and as it slung itself backward, people standing behind it would run for cover to avoid being struck.
+I would look back at the person standing behind me and cordially ask them, "Do you mind holding my place?
+I'm going to make my son walk the plank."

 "Nico," I said as I rushed towards him, "stop.
 Stop.
 Stop."
 I demanded.

-Nico was laughing and running away from me as fast as he could in order to avoid getting caught.
-All the while he was slinging all the nylon stanchion straps and giggling.
-We weren’t even on the ship yet and here I was chasing after my Moby Dick.
+Nico was laughing and running away from me as fast as he could to avoid getting caught.
+All the while, he was slinging all the nylon stanchion straps and giggling.
+We weren't even on the ship yet, and here I was chasing after my Moby Dick.

-I wasn’t planning on a fishing expedition but it seems like this adventure was finding me.
-I couldn’t catch this fish on the mainland.
+I wasn't planning a fishing expedition, but this adventure was finding me.
+I couldn't catch this fish on the mainland.
 What could I expect at sea?
-Well I have no choice because for the next three days it’s just this little pirate and me.
+Well, I have no choice because it's just this little pirate and me for the next three days.